Gertrudis Gómez de Avellaneda: Move to Spain

 In the province of Seville in Andalusia she visited Constantina, where her father's family lived.
-In 1839, shortly after her arrival in Seville, she met and fell deeply in love with Ignacio de Cepeda y Alcalde, a wealthy, well-educated, and socially prominent young man.
-The first man that Avellaneda had a loved was Ignacio de Cepeda, who was the focus of many of her writings, mainly love letters.
+In 1839, shortly after her arrival in Seville, she met and fell deeply in love with Ignacio de Cepeda y Alcalde, a wealthy, well-educated, and socially prominent young man, who was the focus of many of her writings, mainly love letters.
 (There were forty love letters total, spanning from 1839 until 1854.
 After his death, his widow inherited and published them.)
 She also wrote him an autobiography in July 1839.
 Biographers of Avellaneda have relied too heavily on this account for information about her early life, as it was written for a specific purpose: to make a good impression on Cepeda.
 For example, she said that she was younger than she really was because Cepeda was two years younger than her, and she wanted to make herself look as young as possible.
 (Note: Avellaneda consistently shaved a few years off her real age in her autobiographical writings, perhaps because of personal vanity, and perhaps because she generally had romantic relationships with men who were slightly younger than her.)
 Because of the over-reliance on this biased source, few details are known for certain about the first 22 years of her life.
 The autobiography written to Cepeda was the second of the four autobiographies she wrote during her lifetime; the other three were written in 1838, 1846, and 1850, respectively.
 Though she loved Cepeda very much, he did not want to pursue a marriage with her.
 One reason he gave was that she was not rich enough.
 He also gave as a reason that she was not feminine enough, stating that she was more talkative than should be and was often too aggressive for a woman of the 19th century.
 After her relationship with Cepeda ended, she went to Madrid.

 In Madrid she had a number of tumultuous love affairs, some with prominent writers associated with Spanish Romanticism.
 Her affairs included several engagements to different men.
 There she met and had an affair with Gabriel Garcia Tassara.
 He was also a poet from Seville.
 In 1844, she had a daughter out of wedlock with Tassara.
 Soon after the baby was born, Tassara left her and the baby, refusing to call her his daughter.
 The baby died several months later.
 This left Avellaneda heartbroken at the height of her career.